 Accidents and Injuries

 Our dog park supervisors constantly monitor all play and intervene when play escalates, but they are working with live animals that can be unpredictable.
 Just as a school or sports team can not prevent injuries for children who attend school or play sports, The DOG Club cannot prevent injuries and accidents 100% of the time.
-While we do everything we can to avoid any injuries to ever happen, please be aware that your dog can sometimes come home with a few play marks, minor bumps and scratches or receive puncture wounds or cuts, broken nails, sore paw pads, sprains or other injuries during group play.
+While we do everything we can to avoid any injuries, please be aware that your dog can sometimes come home with a few play marks, minor bumps and scratches or receive puncture wounds or cuts, broken nails, sore paw pads, sprains or other injuries during group play.
+If your dog gets injured, ill, or is deemed by The Dog Club to require immediate medical attention, we will take them to a licensed veterinarian at your sole expense.